Estelí: Sports

-Estelí is home to one of the most successful and most popular football clubs in the country, the Real Estelí, nicknamed "El Tren del Norte" ("The Train of the North").
+Estelí is home to one of the most popular football clubs in the country, the Real Estelí, nicknamed "El Tren del Norte" ("The Train of the North").
 They play their home games at the Estadio Independencia, a name created by Oscar Corea Molina.
 Real Estelí Baloncesto plays in the Basketball Champions League Americas.

 It is also home to a professional baseball team, Estelí, which makes it one of only three cities in the country with both a professional football (soccer) and baseball team.
 During the 1970s, Estelí participated in the "Roberto Clemente" baseball tournament and had one of the best baseball teams in the country with the help of one-time big league players like Porfi Altamirano and Albert Williams.

-Estelí also counts on a championship-winning professional cycling team called Real Estelí Ciclismo, which is member of the Cycling Federation of Nicaragua.
+Estelí also has a professional cycling team called Real Estelí Ciclismo, which is member of the Cycling Federation of Nicaragua.
 In May 2019, Real Estelí won first place in the Elite group of the Europa Tour 2019 cycling competition in San Salvador, El Salvador, hosted by the Cycling Federation of El Salvador.
 The team also won second place in the Master B category.

 Gastronomy

 Due to its altitude Estelí can be quite chilly at night or in the morning and even cold in winter.
-Thus, like all northern mountainous regions of Nicaragua, Estelí's gastronomy consists of a hearty mountain diet of beef, game, veal, rabbit, geese, sausages, and heavy soups like albóndiga, queso, res, etc. There's a high consumption of milk products like smoked or spicy cheeses like ahumado and picante, and regional corn-based dishes like delicious montucas, salty-sour repochetas, and semi-sweet güirilas.
+Thus, like all northern mountainous regions of Nicaragua, Estelí's gastronomy consists of a hearty mountain diet of beef, game, veal, rabbit, geese, sausages, and heavy soups like albóndiga, queso, res, etc. There is a high consumption of milk products like smoked or spicy cheeses like ahumado and picante, and regional corn-based dishes such as montucas, salty-sour repochetas, and semi-sweet güirilas.
 For breakfast, chorizo, refried beans, sour cream, and home-made style bread are more common and black coffee is the king of drinks any time of the day.
 Though illegal, cususa (a clear alcoholic drink) is also consumed, especially on the outskirts of the city or in small cantinas (bars).